 While bone grafting is an important aspect of dental implant procedures, most patients find the experience very manageable.
 In part, this is due to the advanced skills and extensive training our oral surgeons offer.
-Our practice has also created a welcoming and warm environment for Somerset and Hunterdon County patients to receive treatment, making every visit with our staff more comfortable and personal.
+Our practice has also created a welcoming and warm environment for Somerset County and Hunterdon County patients to receive treatment, making every visit with our staff more comfortable and personal.

 What Is Bone Grafting?

 Bone grafting is the process of taking bone from a donor site or bone bank and using it to replace bone that has been lost from the jaw.
 After a period of time, the transplanted bone will integrate with the jawbone, forming a stronger foundation for a dental implant.

-Some Somerset and Hunterdon County patients who require tooth replacement do not have enough bone in the restoration site to sustain a dental implant.
+Some Somerset County and Hunterdon County patients who require tooth replacement do not have enough bone in the restoration site to sustain a dental implant.
 Bone grafting can resolve this problem, give new teeth the ability to chew and bite with normal force, and, ultimately, help restore a healthy smile.

 As specialists in oral and maxillofacial surgery, our doctors can evaluate your needs to determine if you will benefit from bone grafting.
 You may be a good candidate for the treatment if:

-You are replacing a tooth with a dental implant, and extracting the tooth will leave the site weakened.
+You are replacing a tooth with one or more dental implants, and extracting the tooth will leave the site weakened.
 Bone grafting can shore up this weak point.
 Some patients will have the extraction and bone grafting procedure first.
 Then, after the site has healed and strengthened over 4-6 months, their oral surgeon will place the dental implant.